paulajusti/CloudComputingRepository/README.md

 # CloudComputingRepository
-Repository created on the Cloud Computing class.
+Repository created at the Cloud Computing class.